 Important Safety Information about ZEGERID

-Do not take ZEGERID® (omeprazole/sodium bicarbonate) if you are allergic to any of the ingredients in ZEGERID or are allergic to any other proton pump inhibitor (PPI) medicine.
+Do not take ZEGERID® (omeprazole/sodium bicarbonate) if you are allergic to omeprazole or any of the other ingredients in ZEGERID, or are allergic to any other proton pump inhibitor (PPI) medicine.

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and non-prescription drugs, anti-cancer drugs, vitamins and herbal supplements.
 ZEGERID may affect how other medicines work, and other medicines may affect how ZEGERID works.
 This can cause serious side effects.
 Be sure to tell your doctor if you are taking:

 - diazepam (Valium®)